 Honorable Ellen L. Koblitz, P.J.A.D.
 (Ret.)
-Featured in NJLJ Q&A Regarding Mentorship
+Featured in New Jersey Law Journal Q&A regarding Mentorship

 The Hon.
 Ellen L. Koblitz (Ret.) was selected for inclusion in the 2023 list of “Mentors” by the New Jersey Law Journal as part of its New Jersey Legal Awards.
 According to the New Jersey Law Journal, the “Mentors” award celebrates attorneys who excel at teaching others - taking those around them to the next level, whether through formal mentorship programs or simply serving as good leaders and guides.
 In this Q&A, Koblitz is asked several questions about mentorship.